This post may contain affiliate links. Please see our disclosure policy.

 Ingredients You Will Need

-Ingredients needed to make bread, measured in small glass bowls on a marble table.
+Ingredients needed to make bread in the air fryer in small glass bowls on a marble table.

 A full list of ingredients is included in the recipe card below.

-• Garlic herb: Add 1 tsp of dried Italian herbs and 1 clove of minced garlic to the dough.
+• Garlic herb: Add 1 teaspoon of dried Italian herbs and 1 clove of minced garlic to the dough for flavors similar to my air fryer garlic bread.

 How To Cook Bread in Air Fryer